 Choose the Invite action to invite a user to the space.
 This opens a page to select the users and the role they can play in the space.
+Currently, the only role available is 'All'.
 To choose a person we need to search for them and then pick them from the list along with their role and click the Add button.
 As there are not many users in the system, we can just click the Search button without giving any text to match their name against.